-26. Plaintiff Matthew Marr is a researcher and tenured Associate Professor of Sociology in the Department of Global and Sociocultural Studies and the Asian Studies Program at FIU.
-Plaintiff Marr teaches both undergraduate and graduate courses at FIU, including "Introduction to Sociology," a course he is teaching in Fall 2025.
+Plaintiff Matthew Marr is a researcher and tenured Associate 23.
+Professor of Sociology in the Department of Global and Sociocultural Studies and the Asian Studies Program at FIU.
+Plaintiff Marr teaches both undergraduate and graduate courses at FIU, including "Introduction to Sociology."
 "Introduction to Sociology" is a foundational sociological course, providing students the basics of the scientific study of human action and interaction.
 In the course, students examine how individual and group action and experiences are shaped by the social context in which they occur and, in turn, how that social context is itself shaped by individual and group action and experiences.
-As is the case in all sociology courses, "Introduction to Sociology" exposes students to various concepts, including that everything is socially constructed and, thus, nothing in society is inherent but is constantly evolving.
-In January 2024, the BOG amended Regulation 8.005, removing all introductory sociology courses across the state from the list of courses that automatically satisfy the general education requirement for a social sciences course, despite the fact that, as the original social science, Sociology is the foundation for all other social sciences.
-As a result of the BOG's amendment of Regulation 8.005, Plaintiff Marr can no longer teach "Introduction to Sociology" as one of the general education courses required under Regulation 8.005.
-He continues to teach "Introduction to Sociology" as a university-specific general education course, which also is subject to S.B.
-266's prohibitions.
-Plaintiff Marr fears that his teaching could run afoul of S.B.
-266. This fear is particularly pressing because he was recently selected for post-tenure review as part of the 2025-2026 cycle.
+As is the case in all sociology courses, "Introduction to Sociology" exposes students to various concepts, including that everything is socially constructed and, thus, nothing in society is inherent but is instead constantly evolving.
+In January 2024, the BOG amended Regulation 8.005, removing all introductory sociology courses across the state from the list of courses that satisfy the general education requirement for a social sciences course, despite the fact that, as the original social science, Sociology is the foundation for all other social sciences.
+As a result of the BOG's amendment of Regulation 8.005, Plaintiff Marr can no longer teach "Introduction to Sociology" as a state-level general education course.